qxin/classficationLabelTool/README.md

     > python qxin_class.py -d image_dirs -i startIndex

     (eg.  python qxin_class.py -d ~/qxin/xx/images/ -i 350)
-- To create a new label, press 0010 and "return".
+- To create a new label, press 0010 and `return`.
 The first two number "00" means the top level of class, and 10 the second level.
 - `backspace`: to re type
-- "left" or "right" to browser.
+- `left` or `right` to browser.
-- label files are stored in "image_dirs" with suffix ".txt"
+- Label files are stored in "image_dirs" with suffix ".txt"